futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking: 'archive', 'NLMR'
+    Package suggested but not available for checking: ‘NLMR’
     ```

 *   checking installed package size ...
 NOTE
     ```
       installed size is  6.8Mb
       sub-directories of 1Mb or more:
-        R   5.0Mb
+        R   5.1Mb
     ```

 # spaMM